edenwaith/qt-agi-studio/README.md

-QT AGI Studio, release 1.3.0
+QT AGI Studio, release 1.3.2

 About
 =====

-AGI (Adventure Game Interpreter) is the adventure game engine used by Sierra On-Line(tm) to create some of their early games.
+AGI (Adventure Game Interpreter) is the adventure game engine used by Sierra On-Line&trade; to create some of their early games.
 QT AGI Studio (formerly known as Linux AGI Studio) is a program which allows you to view, create and edit AGI games.
 Basically, it is an enhanced port of the Windows AGI Studio developed by Peter Kelly.